1 of 2

 2 of 2

-Haydn Evans is Vice President of Intellectual Property Solutions at CPA Global, one of the world’s leading providers of IP management software and services.
-Haydn works with a range of clients in sectors such as technology, telecommunications, electronics, chemical, pharmaceuticals and biotechnology.
+About the blogger: Haydn Evans is vice president of intellectual property solutions at CPA Global, one of the world’s leading providers of IP management software and services.
+He works with a range of clients in sectors such as technology, telecommunications, electronics, chemical, pharmaceuticals and biotechnology.
 Clients include multinational corporations and smaller technology organisations as well as law firms.
-Evans can be contacted at firstname.lastname@example.org.

 The next two years will be another challenging period for the pharmaceutical industry.
 Many of the bigger pharma companies will continue to weather the storm of patent expirations on major products, whilst simultaneously attempting to restructure their businesses for a more sustainable future.